-- 1.1 The Mango Hill Infrastructure Development Control Plan (DCP) provides a process for development of land in the DCP area and for the creation of a Precinct within any part of the DCP area chosen by the Principal Developer. - 1.2 The Principal Developer must prepare and lodge a Precinct Plan with Council for approval in accordance with the relevant provisions of the DCP. - 1.3 This document constitutes the Precinct Plan for the Town Centre Frame "G" Precinct North Lakes Drive. - 1.4 The area and boundaries of this Precinct are notional only.
+- 1.1 The Mango Hill Infrastructure Development Control Plan (DCP) provides a process for development of land in the DCP area and for the creation of a Precinct within any part of the DCP area chosen by the Principal Developer. - 1.2 The Principal Developer must prepare and lodge a Precinct Plan with Council for approval in accordance with the relevant provisions of the DCP. - 1.3 This document constitutes the Precinct Plan for the Town Centre Frame "J" Precinct Gregor Street West. - 1.4 The area and boundaries of this Precinct are notional only.
 The general location of the Precinct within the DCP Structure Plan is shown on Figure 1- Planning Context.
-The Precinct is bounded by: - (i) Gregor Street West to the north; - (ii) Memorial Drive & North Lakes Drive to the west; - (iii) Future Town Centre Frame to the east; and - (iv) Anzac Avenue to the south. - 1.5 This Precinct Plan must be read together with and in the context of the DCP. - 1.6 The DCP, approved precinct plans and approved sector plans are to be read in conjunction with the planning scheme and Council's local laws, policies and codes and to the extent the DCP, precinct plans and sector plans do not modify provisions of the Council's planning scheme, local laws, policies and codes they will apply to the DCP area. - 1.7 To the extent the provisions of the Council's planning scheme, local laws, policies or codes are modified by the DCP, precinct plans or sector plans, then the provisions of the DCP, the precinct plans or sector plans will prevail. - 1.8 Development in the precinct must comply with the provisions of the Precinct Plan.
+The Precinct is bounded by: - (i) Gregor Street West to the north; and - (ii) Mclennan Court to the west; - 1.5 This Precinct Plan must be read together with and in the context of the DCP. - 1.6 The DCP, approved precinct plans and approved sector plans are to be read in conjunction with the planning scheme and Council's local laws, policies and codes and to the extent the DCP, precinct plans and sector plans do not modify provisions of the Council's planning scheme, local laws, policies and codes they will apply to the DCP area. - 1.7 To the extent the provisions of the Council's planning scheme, local laws, policies or codes are modified by the DCP, precinct plans or sector plans, then the provisions of the DCP, the precinct plans or sector plans will prevail. - 1.8 Development in the precinct must comply with the provisions of the Precinct Plan.